-According to the Sunday Times this weekend, InterContinental Hotels Group (IHG) is closing in on a £1.9bn deal to buy Fairmont, the luxury Canadian hotel chain that owns a number of iconic hotels including Singapore’s Raffles hotel, London’s Savoy hotel, the Fairmont Monte-Carlo (pictured above) and the Fairmont hotels in Hawaii which include the Kea Lani in Wailea Maui and the Orchid on Big Island.
+According to the Sunday Times this weekend, InterContinental Hotels Group (IHG) is closing in on a £1.9 billion GBP deal to buy Fairmont, the luxury Canadian hotel chain that owns a number of iconic hotels including Singapore’s Raffles hotel, London’s Savoy hotel, the Fairmont Monte Carlo (pictured above) and the Fairmont hotels in Hawaii which include the Kea Lani in Wailea Maui and the Orchid on Big Island.
 The Intercontinental Hotels Group is likely to seal the deal within weeks, according to City sources.

 What does the Intercontinental takeover of Fairmont mean for my Fairmont Presidents Club status and nights?